Average Customer Acquisition Cost (CAC) By Industry

 Customer Acquisition Cost often referred to as CAC, refers to the average total cost while gaining a new customer.
 This metric is vital for calculating how well your business is doing, and it is crucial when you calculate your user activation rate.

 Your customer acquisition cost should lay at the center of your marketing strategy, and you should make decisions according to this metric.
-Without calculating your customer acquisition cost, you won’t be able to make even the short-term plans for your product.
+Without calculating your customer acquisition cost, you won’t be able to make even short-term plans for your product.
 So, it is really important for you to thoroughly understand what is being talked about.

 Terms You Need to Know: